Ray Cooper: Early life

+Career

-Cooper was born in Watford, Hertfordshire.
-In addition to percussion, Cooper studied classical piano, strings and woodwind, as well as theatre.
-He later joined the band Blue Mink, and as a session musician he played on records for artists such as America, Carly Simon and David Essex.
+Cooper later joined the band Blue Mink, and as a session musician he played on records for artists such as America, Carly Simon and David Essex.
 He played on and co-produced the album Somewhere in England by George Harrison in 1981.

 Cooper has long been associated with Elton John's career, playing on more than 90 recordings, and performing in more than 800 concerts with John both as a duo and in the Elton John Band.
 His first appearance with John was during the sessions for Madman Across the Water, and he played his first live show with him in early 1972.
-Cooper had a short stint with The Rolling Stones playing percussion for their 1974 It's Only Rock 'n Roll album.
+Cooper had a short stint with the Rolling Stones, playing percussion for their 1974 It's Only Rock 'n Roll album.
 After contributing to various Elton John albums, Cooper joined the Elton John Band full-time in 1974 and spent the next two years recording and touring with the group.

 During John's semi-retirement in the late 1970s, Cooper played on various singles and albums for John, and recorded with George Harrison, the Kinks, Wings and Art Garfunkel.
 In 1977 and again in 1979, Cooper toured with Elton John as a duo in which John would play a solo set and then be joined by Cooper on percussion for the second half of the concerts.

 Cooper's relationship with the Rolling Stones continued into the 1980s.
 In 1981, he contributed to Bill Wyman's third solo album.

 In 1983, he participated in a short tour for the Ronnie Lane ARMS Charity Concert along with Eric Clapton, Jimmy Page, Jeff Beck and other artists, including Bill Wyman and Charlie Watts.

+In the early 80s he also played in "Il tuffatore" (The diver) and "Marco Polo", two concept albums of an italian indie songwriter, Flavio Giurato.